 David Papke joined the Marquette University Law School faculty in 2002 after serving on the Indiana University School of Law-Indianapolis faculty for eighteen years.
 Professor Papke worked earlier as Dean of Yale University's Davenport College, and he has been a visiting professor at the University of Illinois and Indiana University-Bloomington.
 In 1986-87, he was a Fulbright professor at Tamkang University, Taipei, and he has lectured in Australia, Denmark, Switzerland, St. Kitts, Uganda, and Vietnam.
 Professor Papke teaches Property, Family Law, Jurisprudence, Legal History, and a range of courses and seminars in law and the humanities.
 He has a special scholarly interest in the role of law in American culture.
-He is the author or editor of Framing the Criminal: Crime, Cultural Work, and the Loss of Critical Perspective (1987), Narrative and the Legal Discourse: Storytelling and the Law (1991), Heretics in the Temple: Americans Who Reject the Nation's Legal Faith (1998), The Pullman Case: The Clash of Labor and Capital in Industrial America (1999), and Law and Popular Culture: International Perspectives (2014).
-Along with Christine Corcos, et al., Professor Papke co-authored Law and Popular Culture: Text, Notes, and Questions (2007; 2nd Ed., 2012), the first comprehensive textbook for the study of law-related popular culture.
+He is the author or editor of Framing the Criminal: Crime, Cultural Work, and the Loss of Critical Perspective (1987), Narrative and the Legal Discourse: Storytelling and the Law (1991), Heretics in the Temple: Americans Who Reject the Nation's Legal Faith (1998), The Pullman Case: The Clash of Labor and Capital in Industrial America (1999), Law and Popular Cultre: Text, Notes, and Questions (2007; 2nd Edition, 2012), and Law and Popular Culture: International Perspectives (2014).
+His most recent book is Containment and Condemnation: Law and the Oppression of the Urban Poor (2019).

 "The Communistic Inclinations of Sir Thoma More," Utopia 500 Lecture Series; McGeorge Law School; Sacramento, California; March, 2016.